From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

-Domain-Driven Design (DDD) promises a structured approach to addressing complex business problems through strategic modeling and collaboration.
-But while it's powerful, it's not a magic solution.
-Many teams adopt DDD expecting instant clarity and an improved architecture, only to fall into common traps that dilute their benefits.
-Understanding these errors is essential to getting the most out of DDD.
+Domain-Driven Design (DDD) promises a structured approach to tackling complex business problems through strategic modeling and collaboration.
+But while it is powerful, it is not a magic solution.
+Many teams adopt DDD expecting instant clarity and improved architecture, only to fall into common traps that dilute its benefits.
+Understanding these mistakes is essential to make the most of DDD.

 Misunderstanding the Ubiquitous Language